devtdeng/pivot-robot/README.md

 ## What is it?
 - Pivot a.k.a PIVotal roBOT is a [Hubot](https://hubot.github.com/) powered chat bot
 - The name came from the fact that it started as a part of [Pivotal's](http://www.pivotal.io) internal Hackathon
-- Pivot is currently configured to work with HipChat using the [Hubot HipChat adapter] (https://github.com/hipchat/hubot-hipchat)
+- Pivot is currently configured to work with HipChat (using the [Hubot HipChat adapter] (https://github.com/hipchat/hubot-hipchat)) or Slack (using the [Hubot Slack adapter](https://github.com/slackhq/hubot-slack))
 - Pivot has different commands to interact with your configured [Zendesk] (https://www.zendesk.com/) instance

 ## Deployment
 - $ git clone https://github.com/devtdeng/pivot.git
 - $ cd pivot
+- Configure either Slack or Hipchat information in manifest.yml based on which adapter you want to use
-- Configure hipchat/zendesk login in manifest.yml with valid information
+- Configure Zendesk login information in manifest.yml
 - $ cf login -a api.run.pivotal.io -u <user> -p <password> -o <org> -s <space>
 - $ cf push